sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 ---
 title: "The Game of Supervised Machine Learning: Understanding the Setup, Players, and Rules"
 draft: false
 summary: "Supervised machine learning can be conceptualized as a game where the goal is to maximize predictive power.
 In this paper, I use the excess risk decomposition framework to provide a setup for the game of supervised machine learning.
 I then decompose mean squared error loss into bias (squared), variance, and noise and introduce these components as 'players' of the game.
-The bias-variance tradeoff is then used to explain the behaviours of bias, variance, and noise and to synthesize two rules for the game of machine learning.
+The bias-variance tradeoff is then used to explain the behaviours of bias (squared), variance, and noise and to synthesize two rules for the game of machine learning.
 The paper ends with a discussion of boundary conditions on these rules of supervised machine learning.
-Given the considerable amount of Python in this post, I created the smltheory package to facilitate learning of concepts."
+Given the considerable amount of Python code in this post, I created the smltheory package to help readers navigate the code and facilitate their learning of concepts."
 date: "2023-08-09"
 article_type: technical
 output:
   bookdown::html_document2:
      keep_md: true
 always_allow_html: true
 header-includes:
-  - \usepackage{algpseudocode}
 bibFile: content/technical_content/understanding_ML/refs.json
 tags: []
 ---